Mom, You’re never going to believe it!!!

 – fear to sleep that breathing stops

-There was no fear about breathing stopping, just that the heart would slow down too much if she didn’t keep moving; and, in fact, Digitalis is just the opposite; it’s the only remedy–and listed in BOLD–under “Mind: anxiety, motion, from heart disease, in”; which I think means “anxiety from motion in heart disease”; in other words, the Digitalis patient is worse from motion but our patient, however, feels she has to keep moving.
+There was no fear about breathing stopping, just that the heart would slow down too much if she didn’t keep moving; and, in fact, Digitalis is just the opposite; it’s the only remedy–and listed in BOLD–under “Mind: anxiety, motion, from heart disease, in”; which I think means “anxiety from motion in heart disease”; in other words, the Digitalis patient is worse from motion but our patient, however, feels that she has to keep moving.

 Basically, Miroslav, you’re forgetting about the etiology.
 This isn’t really a heart case, it’s a case of “ailments from bad news”; perhaps not in the literal sense of someone calling with bad news; but, more like the news is, “Hello!
 I’m being deceitful and lying to you again!”
 In other words, you’re getting unpleasant surprises.
 And what’s our main remedy for “ailments from bad news”?
 And similarly, what remedy has “slowness and sluggishness” as a feature?